 Kotetsu sighed.
 "You really are a stiff-necked goat with that stubborn attitude."
 He yelped when her foot connected with his shin under the table.
 "No sense of humor whatsoever…" The man grumbled.

 At that moment his cell phone rang.
 It was Antonio inviting Kotetsu over at the bar for a drink.

 "Want me to give you a ride?"
-Alexia offered when they reached the parking space; the least she can do is give him a lift after he paid for dinner, no matter how much she disliked his eating habits at the table.
+Amelia offered when they reached the parking space; the least she can do is give him a lift after he paid for dinner no matter how much she disliked his eating habits at the table.

-"Don't blame my car.
-You're the one with the weak spider legs, after all."
-Leaning against the car, he threw her a cheesy smile at that comment.
-"Maybe you should consider working out at the gym for once."
-With that said, she got in the car.
-The rumbling vehicle started to trot away on the road.
-Kotetsu waved after her with his hat and unfortunately the wind blew it out of his grasp.
+She slammed the door shut the minute her rear hit the seat, and the rumbling vehicle started to trot away on the road.
+Kotetsu waved after her with his hat and unfortunately for him, the wind blew it out of his grasp.

-Alexia looked at the rear-view mirror and laughed heartily; Kotetsu was running after his precious hat and no doubt cursed when it landed in a puddle of rainwater.
+Amelia looked at the rear-view mirror and laughed heartily; Kotetsu was running after his precious hat and no doubt cursed when it landed in a puddle of rainwater.